AppThreat/custom-json-diff/README.md

 >Note: In the context of BOM diffing, this list is only used for the metadata, not the components,
 > services, or dependencies.

+## Bom Diff

+The bom-diff command compares CycloneDx BOM components, services, and dependencies, as well as data outside of these parts.

+Some fields are excluded from the component comparison by default but can be explicitly specified for inclusion using `bom-diff --include-extra` and whichever field(s) you wish to include :
+- properties
+- evidence
+- licenses
+- hashes

+Default included fields:

+components (application, framework, and library types):
+- author
+- bom-ref
+- description
+- group
+- name
+- publisher
+- purl
+- scope
+- type
+- version

+services
+- name
+- endpoints
+- authenticated
+- x-trust-boundary

+dependencies
+- ref
+- dependsOn

+The --allow-new-versions option attempts to parse component versions and ascertain if a discrepancy is attributable to an updated version.
+Dependency refs and dependents are compared with the version string removed rather than checking for a newer version.

+The --allow-new-data option allows for empty fields in the original BOM not to be reported as a difference when the data is populated in the second specified BOM.
+This option only applies to the fields included by default.

+The --components-only option only analyzes components, not services, dependencies, or other data.

 ## Sorting

 custom-json-diff will sort the imported JSON alphabetically.
 If your JSON document contains arrays